Santa Barraza: Biography

-Barraza's first job in the arts was as a graphic designer at Steck-Vaughan, which she took right out of the college to help support her husband and new baby.
+Barraza's first job in the arts was as a graphic designer at Steck-Vaughan, which she took right out of college to help support her husband and new baby.
 During this time, she pursued her Masters, receiving her graduate degree in 1982.
 When Barraza was working on her masters, at first she wanted to study Chicano art history, however, the faculty insisted that Chicano art history didn't exist.
 Around this time, she began to study her own family history.
 Studying her family history also helped her become more aware of various social inequities and injustices that had been done to Mexicans in Texas over time.
-She found that she was a descendant of shaman, Don Pedro Jaramillo, and the Carancahuas.
+She found that she was a descendant of shaman Don Pedro Jaramillo, and of the Carancahuas.

 In 1985, Barraza accepted a teaching position at La Roche College.
 Applying for the job and the decision to leave for Pittsburgh caused a great deal of anxiety for her, both in terms of starting something new, and also from the perspective that she lacked support from her husband.
 Barraza took her daughter with her to Pittsburgh and taught graphic design at La Roche College.
 She felt that La Roche was very supportive of her work.
 Later, she accepted a position at Penn State in 1988.
 At Penn State, she began a study-abroad program to Puebla in Mexico that was very popular among the students.
 Barraza was an associate professor at the Art Institute of Chicago from 1993 to 1996.
 Her impetus for leaving Chicago came about after she was denied tenure, and one of the reasons given for the denial was that her art was "just" folk art.
 Later, she was offered a position at the University of Texas at San Antonio, which she turned down in favor of working at Texas A&M University, Kingsville.
 She currently teaches art at Texas A&M University, Kingsville.
 She has been the chair of the art department there since 1998.